semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 Semgrep CI behaves like other static analysis and linting tools: it runs a set of user-configured rules and returns a non-zero exit code if there are findings, resulting in its job showing a ✅ or ❌.

 Start by copying the below relevant template for your CI provider.
-Read through the comments in the template to adjust when and what Semgrep CI scans, selecting pull and merge requests, merges to branches, or both.
+Read through the comments in the template to adjust when and what Semgrep CI scans, selecting pull and merge requests, full scans on your trunk branch, or both.

 Once Semgrep CI is running, explore the [Semgrep Registry](https://semgrep.dev/explore) to find and add more project-specific rules.